SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/overview/details.en.md

 arbitrary JavaScript execution, and much more.

-Although used primarily for front-end testing of websites, Selenium is at its core a browser user agent _library_.
+Although used primarily for front-end testing of websites, Selenium is, at its core, a browser user agent _library_.
-The interfaces are ubiquitous to their application, which encourages composition with other libraries to suit your purpose.
+The interfaces are ubiquitous to their application, encouraging composition with other libraries to suit your purpose.

 ### One interface to rule them all